A dense forest with tall trees and greenery, sun shining through the trees, and a dirt trail winding through the forest floor.

 The word eco come from the Greek Oikos, meaning “home".
 Therapy comes from therapeia, meaning “to tend” or “to heal”.
 Ecotehrapy invites us to remember that home is not just the walls we live within, it is the entire web of life we belong to.

+Eco-therapy supports a deeper sense of connection and attunement to our bodies, our community, and the natural world around us.
 Much of our inner conflict stems from un-ment needs for attachment, belonging, and connection.
 Nature offers a powerful pathway back to these essentials.

 The art of nature